Part 2: Configuring pfSense

 After you get the VLANs configured, you can move to the Interface Assignments page and assign the VLANs to a network port.
 If you look at the following picture, you will see we have two ‘physical’ network ports, em0 and em1.
 Each of the VLANs we configured earlier is assigned to one network port (em1), while the other is connected to the home network (aka WAN).

 Now as you go through and enable each of the interfaces, you will want to check a few things.
 Of course, make sure each interface is enabled.
 Also set the MTU for each of the VLAN interfaces to 8940.
 This allows for the overhead that we have with the nested environment.
+Note that you will note be able to set the MTU unless the parent interface supports it.
+So make sure you set the parent interface to a MTU of 8940 or higher.
 Lastly, make sure each interface has a static IP assigned to it.
 Remember, in our configuration the pfSense router will use the first IP in each network (i.e., the .1 address).

 Next, we’re going to effectively disable the firewall operation.
 Now technically, we don’t have to do this with every network.
 However, this is a lab and this will reduce the amount of things that could possibly cause us issues.